-"I'm at the beginning of the review.
-I don't know what I'm going to find," Long said.
-"I am disappointed that coach Petrino did not share with me, when he had the opportunity to, the full extent of the accident and who was involved."
+"I am disappointed that coach Petrino did not share with me, when he had the opportunity to, the full extent of the accident and who was involved," Long said.

 "I hope to have a resolution soon," Long said.
 "I certainly don't have all the answers here tonight, as we meet.
 But again, I have an obligation and responsibility to obtain the information and then act appropriately on that information."

-"When I came out of the ditch, there was a lady there that had flagged down a car," Petrino said Tuesday, nursing four broken ribs and wearing a neck brace to support a cracked neck vertebra.
+"When I came out of the ditch, there was a lady there that had flagged down a car," Petrino said Tuesday.
 "The guy that was in the passenger's seat said, 'Get in, we'll just take you right to the hospital instead of waiting,' and so I got in the car and they headed toward Fayetteville."